-Paul T. McBride is an attorney with over 30 years of experience in civil litigation, business and contract law, and criminal law.
-He is a graduate of the University of Michigan and Cornell Law School.
+Paul T. McBride is an attorney with 40 years of experience in civil litigation, business and contract law, and criminal law.
+He earned a Bachelor of Arts degree from the University of Michigan and his J.D. from Cornell Law School.
 He served as a judge advocate in the U.S. Marine Corps from 1983 to 1993.
 As a military attorney, Mr. McBride gained extensive trial experience, serving as both a prosecuting attorney and a defense counsel at three Marine Corps installations.
-He tried over 400 criminal cases at courts-martial, including a high profile death penalty case and two espionage cases.
-Mr. McBride remained in the Marine Corps Reserves after leaving active service and was twice called back to active duty in support of Operation Iraqi Freedom.
+His courts-martial cases included a high profile death penalty case and two espionage cases.
+His last tour of duty while on active service was at the Office of the Judge Advocate General of the Navy at the Pentagon.
+Mr. McBride remained in the Marine Corps Reserves after leaving active service and was twice recalled to active duty in support of Operation Iraqi Freedom, serving as the Officer-in-Charge of the Peacetime/Wartime Support Team for Bravo Company, 1st Battalion, 24th Marines in Saginaw, Michigan.
 He retired as a lieutenant colonel in 2011.

-Since 1993, Mr. McBride has practiced civil litigation in California and Nevada.
-He was formerly a partner at Borton, Petrini & Conron in Newport Beach, where he specialized in the defense of personal injury and construction defect claims.
-He joined Kring & Chung LLP in 1998.
-In his practice at Kring & Chung LLP, Mr. McBride concentrated primarily on construction litigation and general business litigation.
-He served as general counsel for a number of Northern California and Northern Nevada subcontractors.
-He has handled and resolved hundreds of construction defect lawsuits.
+Commencing in 1993, Mr. McBride practiced civil litigation in California.
+He was a partner at Borton, Petrini & Conron in Newport Beach, where he specialized in the defense of personal injury and construction defect claims.
+He joined Kring & Chung LLP in Irvine, California, in 1998, and served at the managing partner of the firm's Sacramento office from 2007 to 2017.
+Mr. McBride concentrated primarily on construction litigation and general business litigation.
 Mr. McBride has represented every building trade from grading through roofing.
-His most recent civil trial was in defense of a stucco subcontractor facing a $3,000,000 claim in a construction defect action in Phoenix, Arizona.
-A six-day jury trial resulted in a defense verdict for Mr. McBride's client.
+His most notable civil trial was in defense of a stucco subcontractor facing a $3,000,000 claim in a construction defect action in Phoenix, Arizona.
+A four-day jury trial resulted in a defense verdict for Mr. McBride's client.
+Mr. McBride currently serves as general counsel for a number of Northern California construction companies.

 Washington, 2014 (active status)